chapel-lang/chapel/doc/rst/language/evolution.rst

 indexing.

-The major types that are affected by this change are tuples, strings, and ``bytes``.
+The major types that are affected by this change are tuples, strings, ``bytes``, and lists.
 In addition, arrays that don't have a well-defined index set also start at 0.
 Such cases include array literals or inferred-type arrays formed by capturing a general iterator expression.

 This change also has a ripple-down effect to features and routines related to these types.
 For example, varargs arguments are equivalent